Skip to Content

 Thailand constantly wins awards for the Best Spas in the World, so while you’re in Bangkok it’s only right you should partake!

-You’ll find cheap and cheerful massage, facials and pedicures everywhere, but for the ultimate pampering, head to one of the hotels or a day spa.
+You’ll find cheap massages, facials and pedicures everywhere, but for the ultimate pampering, head to one of the hotels or a day spa.

 Divana Spa milk bath